It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Digimon Adventure: Myotismon (Vamdemon) gets more and more powerful, shrugging off the heroes' best attacks... so the Upgrade Artifacts spontaneously generate energy chains to hold him in place.
 Apocalymon, the final enemy, is so powerful that he can destroy both universes in one shot if he feels like it.
 Again, Upgrade Artifact Ass Pull to the rescue, as they form a force field to contain the explosion.

 - Digimon Adventure 02: Averted to the very end, until the final enemy, who feeds on sadness, is defeated by "hopes and dreams."
 While it's not completely out of the blue like the season one examples, it's still pretty lame.
 It would probably have been better received if the dreams in question weren't invented wholecloth for the episode with no previous explanation.
 (Okay, Jou at least got a retcon where he decided to enter the medical profession after all... in a drama CD... after spending a good portion of season one convincing his parents to let him do something else.)

 - Completely avoided in Digimon Tamers, but Digimon Frontier gives us the way the kids suddenly became indestructible near the end.
 Power levels get DBZ-ish, and you have Lucemon slamming the heroes into the ground so hard the moon they're on is destroyed with enough force to take out the two other moons.
 The kids... just aren't hurt.
-The villain's final defeat made enough sense, but to last long enough to do make it happen, unprotected humans were simply not being hurt by world-destroying forces.
+The villain's final defeat made enough sense, but to last long enough to make it happen, unprotected humans were simply not being hurt by world-destroying forces for about three episodes.

 - Mega Man NT Warrior falls into this in Stream: when the main villain's Dragon is already pretty much invincible, and her boss can erase Earth and violate every natural law with a thought, how are the heroes supposed to win?